nathan-tranquilla/next-gen-web-dev-manifesto/README.md

 These principles are not optional—they are the minimum standard for languages that power the next generation of web applications.

 ## Our Commitments
+- **Mandate Type-Safe Technologies**: We urge leadership to prioritize strongly typed languages for SSR and CSR applications, ensuring robust, bug-free systems that reduce maintenance costs and enhance user trust.
-- **Reject JavaScript as a Development Language**: JavaScript is relegated to a compilation target, the output of strongly typed languages compiled to WebAssembly or other safe runtimes.
+- **Phase Out JavaScript as a Primary Language**: We commit to transitioning JavaScript to a compilation target (e.g., WebAssembly output), minimizing its risks and aligning with scalable, type-safe architectures.
-- **Move Beyond TypeScript**: TypeScript’s compromises—its unsound types and JavaScript runtime—disqualify it from next-gen web development.
-- **Restrict SSR and CSR to Strongly Typed Languages**: Only languages meeting our strong type system criteria are suitable for building modern web applications, ensuring consistency and reliability across server and client.
+- **Reject TypeScript’s Half-Measures**: We advocate retiring TypeScript in favor of languages with sound type systems, mitigating the risks of its unsound types and runtime errors that jeopardize mission-critical applications.
-- **Champion Developer Empowerment**: We prioritize tools that catch errors early, reduce debugging, and free developers to focus on creating, not fixing.
+- **Invest in Developer Productivity and Reliability**: We pledge to adopt tools that catch errors at compile-time, streamline debugging, and boost team efficiency, delivering measurable ROI through faster development cycles and fewer production issues.
-- **Build for Scale and Safety**: From startups to enterprises, our approach eliminates bugs that scale with complexity, delivering apps users can trust.
+- **Future-Proof Organizational Strategy**: We commit to building web platforms with languages like Rust or Elm, ensuring long-term stability, security, and competitiveness in an evolving digital landscape.

 ## Call to Action
-The web is at a crossroads.
-We, the developers, architects, and visionaries of the next generation, must demand more from our tools.
-Adopt languages like Rust, Elm, or others that embody our principles.
-Experiment with WebAssembly to break free from JavaScript’s limitations.
-Advocate for frameworks and ecosystems that prioritize type safety.
-Teach, share, and build with strong typing at the core.
+The web stands at a pivotal moment.
+We, the leaders, strategists, and decision-makers of the next generation, must champion tools that deliver reliability and trust.
+Mandate languages like Rust or Elm that uphold our principles.
+Invest in WebAssembly to transcend JavaScript’s flaws.
+Promote frameworks that prioritize type safety.
+Lead, innovate, and commit to a web built on certainty.
+The next-gen web begins with your vision.
+Let’s build it right.

-Together, we will redefine web development—not as a patchwork of fixes, but as a foundation of certainty.
-The next-gen web starts with us.
-Let’s code it right.